 Approve plans of work of council PTA committees,

-,
+Shall ensure that MCCPTA officers are bonded,

 Transact necessary business between delegate assemblies,

 Upon assuming a role on the Board of Directors (BOD), each member must complete boardsmanship and fiduciary training.
 This training must be completed by October 1 if service on the BOD begins on or before the start of a fiscal year (July 1).
 Members can satisfy this requirement with confirmed attendance at MCCPTA boardsmanship workshops, or by submitting completion certificates for National PTA e-learning courses specified each year by the Executive Committee.
 Training is valid during continuous board service and must be retaken if there is a lapse in service.
 Exception: re-training is not required for members who return to service within the same academic year.
 Members who have not completed training by the Oct.
 1 deadline are not allowed to vote without an advance exception from the President.
-Individuals whose term of office on the BOD begins after the start of the fiscal year have two months from appointment/election/confirmation to complete required boardsmanship and fiduciary training
+Individuals whose term of office on the BOD begins after the start of the fiscal year have two months from appointment/election/confirmation to complete required boardsmanship and fiduciary training or they cannot vote at BOD meetings.

 Section 5.
 The board of directors, by a two-thirds (2/3) vote of the members present and voting a quorum being established, may remove from their position any board member who fails to perform designated duties as outlined in these bylaws or the current standing rules, fails to attend two consecutive meetings without being excused, violates the basic policies, misrepresents the positions of the association or acts in any other way which is detrimental to the philosophy and purposes of the association.
-When removal action is contemplated, the member shall be advised, by certified mail at least seven (7) days prior to the meeting of determination, of their right to appear before the board of directors at that meeting.
+When removal action is contemplated, the member shall be advised, by certified mail at least ten (10) days prior to the meeting of determination, of their right to appear before the board of directors at that meeting.
 Such removal constitutes a vacancy in that position.